SysKitTeam/docs-spdockit/faq/configuration-faq.md

 ---
-title: Configuration FAQ
-description: >-
-  This article gives answers to frequently asked questions about SPDocKit configuration.
+description: This article gives answers to frequently asked questions about SPDocKit configuration.
-author: Iva Novoselic
-date: 22/5/2017
 ---

 # Configuration